-In recent years, sprayed polyurethane foam (SPF) has become a popular, but expensive, alternative to fiberglass batts.
+In recent years, sprayed polyurethane foam (SPF) has become a popular but expensive alternative to fiberglass batts.

 SPF fills and seals all exposed areas and cracks within the pole barn, giving you greater protection from air drafts and moisture.

-Due to chemicals and equipment involved, a professional spray-foam contractor should be hired to do the job.
+Due to the chemicals and equipment involved, a professional spray-foam contractor should be hired to do the job.

 If part of your wall needs to be replaced at any given point, this glue-like material can be difficult to remove.

 On top of that, some spray foam products haven’t been tested or approved for steel use.

 Consequently, some metal suppliers won’t provide warranty coverage if SPF is used.
 Check with your professional builder before making a final decision.